4d/docs/website/translated_docs/es/ViewPro/method-list.md

 The *valuesCol* parameter is two-dimensional:

 * The first-level collection contains subcollections of values.
 Cada subcolección define una línea.
 Each subcollection defines a row.
-* Each subcollection defines cell values for the row.
-Values can be Integer, Real, Boolean, Text, Date, Null, or Object.
+* Cada subcolección define los valores de las celdas de la línea.
+Los valores pueden ser enteros, reales, booleanos, texto, fecha, null u objeto.
 If the value is an object, it can have the following properties:

  | Propiedad | Tipo                                     | Descripción                        |
  | --------- | ---------------------------------------- | ---------------------------------- |